 “Don’t forget your mom will pick you up at 8:30.
 I don’t want to send you home without breakfast; your mom will think I’m neglectful.”

 “Ok, Grandma.
 Call me when breakfast is ready.
 Bye.
 Gotta go before she’s gone.”

 He stood at the base of the tree when the little girl turned to see him staring.

 “No. The tree isn’t ours.
 I saw you from the upstairs window and was curious.
 Are you my grandma’s new neighbor?”

-“Yes, we moved in Friday.
+“Yes, we moved on Friday.
 It’s so pretty here.
 I saw the tree from my bedroom window and couldn’t help myself.
-I had to come see it.
+I had to come to see it.
 I’ve never seen a tree like this!”

 “Do you mind if I come up?”